likecoin/likecoin-chain-tx-indexer/README.md

 `go build -o indexer main.go`

+For Docker image, run `./build.sh` to build and tag the Docker image.

 ## Usage

 You need a Postgres server as the storage database of indexed transactions.

 In the following commands, you can specify the Postgres connection by providing `postgres-db`, `postgres-host`, `postgres-port`, `postgres-user`, `postgres-pwd` parameters.

+You may refer to the `docker-compose.yml` provided for Docker setup.

 ### import